needle-mirror/com.unity.entities/Documentation~/components-cleanup-introducing.md

 // The entity still exists so this demonstrates that you can still use the entity normally.
 EntityManager.AddComponent<Translation>(e);

-// Removes all the components from the entity.
-This destroys the entity.
+// Removes all the remaining components from the entity.
+// Removing the final cleanup component (ExampleCleanup) automatically destroys the entity.
-EntityManager.DestroyEntity(e, new ComponentTypes(typeof(ExampleCleanup), typeof(Translation)));
+EntityManager.RemoveComponent(e, new ComponentTypeSet(typeof(ExampleCleanup), typeof(Translation)));

 // Demonstrates that the entity no longer exists. entityExists is false. bool entityExists = EntityManager.Exists(e);